smlng/bgp-hijack-demo/README.md

     # apt-get install libxml2-dev openvpn python-dev python-pip python-virtualenv quagga snmp snmpd
     # apt-get install nginx screen vim

-On other Linux Distros search for equivalents in its package-management.
+On other Linux Distros search for equivalents in their package-management.

 At the moment `bgpmon` cannot be found in standard package repos.
 So you need to compile and install it from scratch.
 Its source code can be downloaded [here](http://www.bgpmon.io/download.html).

 Compile with `./configure && make`, optional `sudo make install`.

 _Note_: there is bug in bgpmon-7.4 causing segfaults when connecting to multiple bgp peers, but luckily we provide a patch for that.
 Apply the patch as follows:

     $ cd /path/to/bgpmon-7.4-source
     $ patch -p1 < /path/to/bgp-hijack-demo/src/bgpmon/createSessionStruct.patch